RileyWClarke/fftpca_note/Scripts/readme.md

 foo@bar:~$ python3 \path\to\data \path\to\destination
 ```

-Add plots to enable plotting
+Add 'plots' at the end to display plots
 e.g

 ```console